o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 If you want to access the server from a remote destination just switch out localhost with your server IP or domain.

+Once the server is started four methods are executed:

+- `JavaShell('h20.jar').call()`
+- `SentimentWorker.start()`
+- `TopicWorker.start()`
+- `TwitterCrawler.start()`

+The first one will start the h20 platform which is needed by some machine learning tasks.
+It starts a second webserver at `localhost:54321`.

+The second and third one will continously search for tweets which do not have sentiment or topic assigned to them, and will detect those.
+The last one will crawl the Twitter streaming API based on the keywords specified inside the `.env` file and save them into the database.
+The whole startup sequence can also be found displayed in the sequecene diagrams sections.
+All of these workers are executed asynchronously, so they do not infere or block each other.

-In the next part we will have a deeper look into the database and the directories of Sentitomo.
+In the next part we will have a deeper look into the database and the directories of SentiTomo.

 ### Database

-By default Sentitomo is using a MySQL database, but theoretically it can be used with any other DBMS.
-We chose a MySQL database because for us it was the easiest and fastest way DMBS to set up.
+By default SentiTomo is using a MySQL database, but theoretically it can be used with any other DBMS.
+We chose a MySQL database because for us it was the easiest and fastest way to set up.
 When the application is initially connected to the database it is creating all necessary tables and foreign keys automatically.
 In the following the different CREATE statements of the tables are listed.

 __TW_Tweets__ holds all raw information of the tweets.